-- The audit firm extends the number of audit engagements inspected under the requirements of ISQC (UK) 1 (Revised June 2016)55 to include a random selection of audit engagements where non-audit services have been provided.
-Particular attention is given to ensuring that there is documentary evidence that 'informed management' has made such judgments and decisions that are needed in relation to the presentation and disclosure of information in the financial statements. - Those inspecting the audit engagements are not involved in performing the audit engagement.
-Small audit firms may wish to use a suitably qualified external person or another firm to carry out audit engagement inspections. - 6.10 In addition to the documentation requirements of ISQC (UK) 1 and ISA (UK) 220 (Revised June 2016), those inspecting the audit engagements document their evaluation of whether the documentary evidence that 'informed management' made such judgments and decisions that were needed in relation to the presentation and disclosure of information in the financial statements.
+- provided.
+Particular attention is given to ensuring that there is documentary evidence that 'informed management' has made such judgments and decisions that are needed in relation to the presentation and disclosure of information in the financial statements. - 6.9 Those inspecting the audit engagements are not involved in performing the audit engagement.
+Small audit firms may wish to use a suitably qualified external person or another firm to carry out audit engagement inspections. - 6.10 In addition to the documentation requirements of ISQC (UK) 1 and ISA (UK) 220 (Revised November 2019), those inspecting the audit engagements document their evaluation of whether the documentary evidence that 'informed management' made such judgments and decisions that were needed in relation to the presentation and disclosure of information in the financial statements.